 Step 4: Moisturize, Moisturize, Moisturize

 By now you know that glass skin can’t happen without major moisture.
 You may have a bounty of creams on your vanity, but what you need is something containing serious skin-plumping and moisture-trapping oils like the ones in Make P:rem Tension Cream.
 They lock in hydration, leaving normal, dry—even oily—skin smoother, softer, and slightly shiny in a really good way.
 Another good idea if you’re dry: A few spritzes of face mist on top for an instant boost of hydration.
 Our go-to: Whamisa Hydrating Double Layer Mist.

 Step 5: Protect with SPF

 You’ve made an investment in your skin, so don’t blow it on UV damage.
 During the day—rain or shine—use a broad-spectrum sunscreen to guard against fine lines, wrinkles, and brown spots.
-Our holy grail of SPF, Make P:rem Blue Ray Sun Cream, sinks right in and imparts that lit-from-within glow that glass skin requires.
+Our holy grail of SPF, Make P:rem Blue Ray Sun Gel, sinks right in and imparts that lit-from-within glow that glass skin requires.
 Plus, its lightweight texture makes it perfect to sport solo or under makeup.

 Want quicker results?
 A gentle water-based exfoliant like Blithe Patting Splash Mask Rejuvenating, applied two to three times a week in the shower, can further boost cell turnover and make way for a fresher, smoother complexion.
 Follow up with a supercharged face mask like the Glow Recipe Watermelon Glow Sleeping Mask to seal in moisture while you catch up on Z’s.